didlix/racheljgraves.co.uk/source/cv.markdown

 ### Catch Digital
 _PHP Developer, June 2011 -- September 2011_

 For the charity, Scope, I helped develop a social drawing and story sharing website.
-Furthermore, I developed the system that allowed users to log in to either of Scope’s websites with the same username and password, keeping all of their data synchronised.
-I also developed the moderation portal, so that site moderators could ensure content was suitable for Scope’s audience.
+Furthermore, I developed the system that allowed users to log in to either of Scope's websites with the same username and password, keeping all of their data synchronised.
+I also developed the moderation portal, so that site moderators could ensure content was suitable for Scope's audience.

 Additionally, I trained the other developers in using Drupal's collaborative development features which helped Catch with their larger, multi-developer projects.